greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/parallel_retrieve_cursor.html.md

 You can obtain the information that you need to initiate a retrieve
-            connection to an endpoint by invoking the `gp_get_endpoints()` function or examining the `gp_endpoints` view in a session on the Greenplum Database master host:
+            connection to an endpoint by invoking the `gp_get_endpoints()` function or examining the `gp_endpoints` view in a session on the Greenplum Database coordinator host:

 ``` sql
 SELECT * FROM gp_get_endpoints();